What is direct income protection insurance?

-Income protection insures you for a predetermined level of your income, usually 75 per cent of your salary, and will pay that amount for the period of time that injury or illness keep you out of the workforce.
+Income protection insures you for a predetermined level of your income, usually 75% of your salary, and will pay that amount for the period of time that injury or illness keep you out of the workforce.
 This provides a steady stream of income to help you stay on top of your finances and focus on your recovery.

 You can purchase income protection cover either through a financial adviser or by buying direct from an insurance provider, or you can obtain cover through your superannuation fund.
 This article focuses on the pros and cons of buying direct life insurance.

 Compare income protection quotes from these direct brands

 How is buying income protection direct different without advice?

 Traditionally, insurance was something you purchased through a financial adviser.
 With expert knowledge and years of experience, the adviser is able to help you find the right level of cover for your situation.

 However, direct life insurance is a more recent development, offering a sort of do-it-yourself option for people looking for insurance cover.
 Rather than obtaining expert advice, buying direct life insurance means you purchase your income protection cover directly from a life insurance brand or financial organisation.

 Direct income protection cover is often available online, from a branch office or over the phone.
 This type of cover is typically easy to apply for, requiring no or very little medical information, and you can often also add other benefits such as total and permanent disablement cover.

 In short, it’s designed to make taking out income protection cover as simple and hassle-free as possible, ensuring a greater number of people take out this important form of insurance.